 Dr Hoffman has done a great job getting us ready for these changes.
 Unfortunately (for us), Dr. Hoffman has decided to step down as program director.
 He has done a fantastic job of shepherding the program for the last 3 years, and has positioned us well for the future.
 Fortunately (for us) Dr. Barthold has agreed to become the new program director.
 With the assistance of the new associate program director, Dr. Branecki, and the rest of the faculty, I think Dr. Barthold will bring the program to new heights.

-Academically, we continue to make scholarly contributions, with 20 peer review articles, 9 book chapters and numerous regional, national and international presentations this academic year.
+Academically, we continue to make scholarly contributions, with 13 peer review articles, 9 abstracts, 8 book chapters and numerous regional, national and international presentations this academic year.
 Of the 32 EDs at academic medical centers with federal research funding, this year our funding amount put us in the top half of that elite group.

 I would like to thank the graduating residents for all of their hard work over the past 3 years, and all that they have contributed to the department.
 Dr. Huang will be doing an ultrasound fellowship in Florida, and Dr. Ernest will be doing an EMS fellowship in Minnesota.
 The other graduates will be heading to California, Oregon, Washington, Missouri, and Virginia.

 I would also like to welcome the new incoming residents.
-Every year the next class is best class, and it is no different this year.
-We had over 400 applicants this year, and the strength and depth of the applicant pool continues to improve.
+Every year, the next class is best class, and this year is no different.
+We had over 450 applicants, and the strength and depth of the applicant pool continues to improve.
 This will be the first year we will have 8 residents in each of the three years of training.
-The new residents are coming to us from Iowa, Nebraska, Missouri, Pennsylvania and Wisconsin.
+The new residents are coming to us from California, Iowa, Indiana, Minnesota, and Nebraska.

 Robert L. Muelleman, MD, FACEP